carletz/POE-Zigbee-Coordinator/README.md

 ## License

 This project is open hardware, released under the MIT License.
-See `LICENSE` file for details.